Gumbah: Location

 Gumbah is located on the northeastern coast of Somalia, facing the Guardafui Channel.
 It lies 57 nautical miles (66 miles) south of Cape Guardafui and the entrance to the Gulf of Aden.
-The cape of Ras Binnah is situated 16 nm (18 miles) to the north, while the town Hafun is 30 nm (35 miles) to the south.

 Administration

-In April 2013, the Puntland government announced the creation of a new region coextensive with Gumbah and Cape Guardafui, named Gardafuul.
-Carved out of the Bari region, it consists of three districts and has its capital at Alula.
+In April 2013, the Puntland government announced the creation of a new region coextensive with Gumbah and Cape Guardafui, named Gardafuu.
+Carved out of the Bari region, it consists of four districts (Baargaal, Bereeda, Alula, and Gumbah itself) and has its capital at Alula.